-- Continue a routine maintenance and inspection program of the BHA by monitoring operating hours in service.
+- Continue a routine BHA maintenance and inspection program by monitoring operating hours in service.
 “If indoubt, leave it out”.

-- Condition the hole and drilling mud prior to drilling bit or BHA trips (check also Pipe tripping procedures).
-Circulate a high- viscous sweep if required to unload the hole of excessive drill cuttings.
-If required, spot a high viscous pill on bottom to adequately suspend solids and contain loose, unconsolidated formation.
+- Condition the hole and drilling mud before drilling bit or BHA trips (check also Pipe tripping procedures).
+Circulate a high-viscous sweep to unload the hole of excessive drill cuttings.
+If required, spot a high viscous pill on the bottom to adequately suspend solids and contain loose, unconsolidated formation.

-- Prior to drilling into a potential loss circulation zone, circulate a high viscous sweep to unload the hole of excessive drill cuttings and reduce the effective mud density.
+- Before drilling into a potential loss circulation zone, circulate a high viscous sweep to unload the hole of excessive drill cuttings and reduce the effective mud density.